paolorechia/steeldb/README.md

 2. Do not implement a B+ tree in the first iteration.
 Instead, use a vector or list of structs.
 3. Do not handle Pager in first iteration.
 4. Keep the database persisted into a single file.
+5. Use a single statically defined table.

+### Second iteration
+1. Add create table command
+2. Multiple tables query support (add FROM clause support)
+3. Support filters (add WHERE clause support)

+### Third iteration
+1. Add another API besides the REPL to query the database.
+This can be either a traditional TCP or a (serverless friendly) HTTP server.

 ## How do we build each of these components in Rust?